These are some notes I made for myself while preparing the slides. You may find them useful so I'm including them in this repository too.

 I've included this gratuitous UNIX pipeline just because.
 Some notes on it:

-option to turn on support for extended regular expression syntax) searches for at one or more alphabetic characters, preceded by one or more spaces - the simple
+• the regular expression used in the grep invocation (used with the -E option to turn on support for extended regular expression syntax) searches for at one or more alphabetic characters, preceded by one or more spaces

-invocation effectively trims any whitespace around the matched strings - the
+• the simple awk invocation effectively trims any whitespace around the matched strings

-option to sort will also weed out any duplicates - with
+• the -u option to sort will also weed out any duplicates

-we can join lines together into a single line, with each line value separated with a space (-d' '
+• with paste we can join lines together into a single line, with each line value separated with a space (-d' ')

 There are plenty of improvements to make, and more ways to achieve the same thing.